mruettgers/doorguard/README.md

 After some research it turned out that modern, secure NFC-based access systems operate at 13,56 MHz and are often used together with Mifare DESfire tags, which offer both authentication and encryption between the tag and the NFC reader and that are considered as state of the art.

 Finding software with support for NFC and Mifare DESfire for the ESP8266 proved to be extremely difficult.
 But luckily I found the great project [DIY electronic RFID Door Lock with Battery Backup (2016)](https://www.codeproject.com/Articles/1096861/DIY-electronic-RFID-Door-Lock-with-Battery-Backup) by Elmü, which I started to port to the ESP8266.
+Thanks to [step21](https://github.com/step21) the main work has already been done with porting the [library](https://github.com/step21/desfire_rfid) for Arduino.
 That's what this is all about.

 ## Hardware